Bronze Age Shipbuilding in the Mediterranean

 The preservation of organic materials, such as wood, in the marine environment presents significant challenges for archaeologists.
 Consequently, the survival of substantial portions of ancient ship hulls is often limited.
 With few wrecks to examine, we have to turn to other ways of discovering how ship designs evolved and how shipbuilding techniques improved.

-This project looks at shipwrecks from the Bronze and Iron Ages, contemporaneous art on frescoes, ceramics and inscriptions, and clay, lead and bronze models of ships created by ancient artisans to chart the course of naval architecture in the Mediterranean Sea from the Early Bronze Age to the Roman Empire period.
+This project looks at shipwrecks from the Bronze Age, contemporaneous art on frescoes, ceramics and inscriptions, and clay, lead and bronze models of ships created by ancient artisans to chart the course of naval architecture in the Mediterranean Sea from the Early Bronze Age to the Roman Empire period.

 1: Dawn of Naval Architecture

-Bronze and Iron Age Mediterranean shipbuilding (3000-300 BC).
-Analysis of hull construction methods, ship design evoluti...
+Shipbuilding in the Mediterranean (3000 - 1200 BC).
+Analysis of hull construction methods, ship design evolution, and in...

 Read the article »2: Early Bronze Age c 3000 - 2000 BC